julianjupiter/julianjupiter.github.io/_posts/2020-09-13-restful-web-service-api-with-spring-boot-and-spring-mvc.markdown

 The service that we are going to create is for the `Product` in an e-commerce application which I call `Storee`.

-We will implement at least four (4) operations on this web service:
+We will implement at least five (5) operations on this web service:

 <table class="table">
     <thead>